-- 11.5.1 The rate for the shift will be based on the day in which the shift begins. - 11.5.2 An unpaid lunch period of one-half hour shall be allowed to be taken no later than five hours after the commencement of a shift. - 11.5.3 It may be necessary, from time to time, to vary the shift starting times, with a possible variance of one (1) hour either way.
-When this occurs, a revised shift arrangement will be established. - 11.5.4 No Employee shall be required to work more than one shift in any twenty-four hour period unless the overtime rate is paid.
+- 11.5.1 The rate for the shift will be based on the day in which the shift begins. - 11.5.2 An unpaid lunch period of one-half hour shall be allowed to be taken no later than five hours after the commencement of a shift. - 11.5.3 It may be necessary, from time to time, to vary the shift starting times, with a possible variance of two (2) hours either way.
+When this occurs, a revised shift arrangement will be established. - 11.5.4 "Shift differential will not be paid on overtime hours."